What motivates more than money?

 The all-important human factor

 Not only does investing in incentives help boost recognition: corporate culture also plays a key role in enforcing and maintaining motivation.
 When employees feel appreciated, they gain a stronger sense of being part of the company.
+Organisations also need to embrace and nurture the different personalities in their workplace as these personalities are the very foundations of a company's culture.
 This in turn nurtures long-term benefits such as higher employee engagement, morale, loyalty and productivity.
 Some studies report that productivity can jump as much as 30% when team members receive one piece of praise a day.

 A McKinsey study also showed that motivators such as attention from leadership or the opportunity to take on leadership roles were just as effective as cash bonuses, pay rises and stock options.
 What is more, praise from a manager was ranked as the top motivator by 67% of workers - outweighing financial incentives and non-cash rewards.

 When thinking about motivating employees, the first incentive that springs to mind tends to be money.
 Yet studies have shown that this incentive is short lived.
 Instead non-monetary incentives have the potential to go a lot further in motivating and engaging staff.